Drako-Vishious/TowerDefenceTutorial/README.md

 Targeter component, created FiringTower script, attached FiringTower Script to Arrow Tower GameObject and set it's components to the required components,

 Update 0.03A: Saved Unity scene to close the program so I can go on break, corrected spelling in README md.

+Update 0.04: Created UI, button panel and buttons to purchase towers, button panel and button to sell buttons, and a panel to tell how much gold player has.